yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 address by 1.
 Luckily, this is the only input the function takes to generate WPA2 passwords!
 It means one can generate the exact password, without need to guess the candidate ones (as Blasty found for another model).

-We later discovered the MAC address used as function input is not exactly the BSSID of the WiFi interface.
+We later discovered the MAC address used as function input is not exactly the BSSID (= MAC of the WiFi interface).
 For 2.4GHz network it is numerically smaller by 3.
-So if BSSID of WiFi ends on 0xf9, the MAC used for computation is 0xf6 for 2.4GHz network.
+So if BSSID ends on 0xf9, the MAC used for computation is 0xf6 for 2.4GHz network.

 Actually when you do `hexdump -C nvram/1/1`